bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `fund(uint256 _amount)` {#BancorConverter-fund-uint256-}
-buys the token with all reserve tokens using the same percentage i.e. if the caller increases the supply by 10%, it will cost an amount equal to 10% of each reserve token balance can only be called if the max total ratio is exactly 100% and while conversions are enabled
+buys the token with all reserve tokens using the same percentage for example, if the caller increases the supply by 10%, then it will cost an amount equal to 10% of each reserve token balance can only be called if the max total ratio is exactly 100% and while conversions are enabled